Macau drafts new building safety rules after casino-linked accidents

 “There is safety training but it needs to be higher.
 It is very important,” said Chen, a 26-year-old worker from Guangzhou who is employed at a building site in Cotai, the Las Vegas-style casino strip where nearly all the new construction is happening.

-In the wake of the accidents, the Labor Bureau said it had frozen four construction sites, including part of Galaxy Entertainment’s casino project, pending investigations.
+In the wake of the accidents, the Labour Bureau said it had frozen four construction sites, including part of Galaxy Entertainment’s casino project, pending investigations.